New national curriculum – September 2014

 At KS4 the entitlement areas are Arts (Art and Design, Music, Dance, Drama and Media Arts), Design and Technology, the Humanities (Geography and History) and Modern Foreign Languages.
 Students in maintained schools must be able to choose to study a subject in each of those four areas.

-The KS4 programme of study for Science is still at draft stage; the DfE consultation closed in July 2014 and the outcome is expected soon.
+The KS4 programme of study for Science is still at draft stage; the DfE published its consultation response on 30th September 2014.